aimeos/aimeos-docs/src/manual/services.md

 ## Stripe

 The [Stripe](https://stripe.com) payment gateway is available via the **Stripe** payment service provider.
 It supports credit card payments and authorization before capture.
-If you use composer, add this to your composer.json and run *composer update*:
+If you use composer run:

 ```
 composer req aimeos/ai-payments omnipay/stripe